odipixel/op-landing/README.md

 # Oplanding

-Oplanding is a template bundles with bootstrap5,webpack,handlebarjs.
+Oplanding is a template bundles with bootstrap5,webpack and handlebarjs.

 ## Installation